-- your major and minor (or what you think they will be) - what you hope to do with your college degree - the reason you chose to take this course and how it fits into your goals - what you expect to learn in this course - your favorite and least favorite memories of mathematics - your favorite hobbies, and anything else interesting (for example, what you did over the summer).
+- your major and minor (or what you think they will be) - what you hope to do with your college degree - the reason you chose to take this course and how it fits into your goals - whether you have had calculus before and, if you did, why you think it is a good idea to repeat this material - your favorite and least favorite memories of mathematics - an instance when you had to struggle to learn a concept or skill and how that was beneficial to you - your favorite hobbies, and anything else interesting (for example, what you did over the summer).

-The paper is due by 1:30pm tomorrow (Tuesday, September 1st).
-You may hand it in personally to me or just slip it under my office door.
-This assignment also includes a short one-on-one meeting with me in my office after I have read your essay.
+The paper is due by 1:30pm tomorrow (Thursday, January 19th) at the beginning of lab.
+This assignment also includes a short small-group meeting with me in my office after I have read your essay.
 Please bring a photo of yourself, with which you are willing to part, to the meeting (you do not need to have the photo when you turn in your essay).
 This meeting and the photo help me get to know each of you better and more quickly.
 Your grade on this assignment, out of 8 points, will be based on whether you address all the topics requested, as well as the quality of your writing (including good grammar and typography) and your prompt attendance of our meeting, photo in hand.